dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ```
 ## Conclusion

-Because I also studing with example, I can make mistake or omit some details.
+Because I also studying with example, I can make mistake or omit some details.
 Feel free to comment me what you want to modify from this example and explaination.